reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 {{% image alt="process output" src="images/posts/aws-step-function/process_output.png" %}}
 1. **ResultSelector**: This field filters the task result to construct a new JSON object using selected elements of the task result.
 2. **ResultPath**: In most cases, we would like to retain the input data for processing by subsequent states of the state machine.
 For this, we use the ResultPath filter to add the task result to the original state input.
 3. **OutputPath**: The OutputPath filter is used to select a portion of the effective state output to pass to the next state.
-It is often used with Task states to filter the result of an API response
+It is often used with Task states to filter the result of an API response.

 We will next add these filters to manipulate the input data to our state machine for the `checkout` process at different stages.
 We will mainly manipulate the data to make prepare the requests for the different Lambda functions.